 Each regional EPA office has developed a project prioritization methodology.
 Projects located in the border states of New Mexico, Texas, Chihuahua, Coahuila, Nuevo Leon and Tamaulipas fall under the jurisdiction of EPA Region 6.
 Projects located in the border states of Arizona, California, Baja California and Sonora fall under the jurisdiction of EPA Region 9.

 Applications are received throughout the year and are evaluated periodically for placement within the ranked project application list.
-As additional BEIF funding becomes available, new project will be selected and incorporated into the development pipeline.
+As additional BEIF funding becomes available, new projects will be selected and incorporated into the development pipeline.

-For Mexican projects, NADB works closely with the Mexican national water agency, Comisión Nacional de Agua (CONAGUA) and ensures that every grant dollar of BEIF awarded to projects in Mexico is matched with funding from Mexican sources.
+For Mexican projects, NADBank works closely with the Mexican national water agency, Comisión Nacional de Agua (CONAGUA) and ensures that every grant dollar of BEIF awarded to projects in Mexico is matched with funding from Mexican sources.

 Once a project has been selected to receive a BEIF grant, it enters the certification and financing process.
-To facilitate this process and minimize possible delays in project financing and implementation, NADB provides the following basic steps for project sponsors.
+To facilitate this process and minimize possible delays in project financing and implementation, NADBank provides the following basic steps for project sponsors.

 All project development activities, including finalizing design, obtaining any necessary environmental clearance and conducting public outreach efforts to disseminate information about the project to the local community must be completed in order to proceed with project certification.
 Moreover, the funding from all other sources must be committed prior to certification.

-With the support of the project sponsor, NADB will prepare the financing proposal for submission to the corresponding EPA regional office for approval, as well as the project certification proposal for submission to its Board of Directors.
+With the support of the project sponsor, NADBank will prepare the financing proposal for submission to the corresponding EPA regional office for approval, as well as the project certification proposal for submission to its Board of Directors.
 The certification proposal will be submitted to a 30-day public comment period, prior to submission to the Board.

-Upon approval, NADB and the project sponsor will sign a financing agreement defining the terms and conditions of the grant.
+Upon approval, NADBank and the project sponsor will sign a financing agreement defining the terms and conditions of the grant.
 The financing agreement must be signed within two and a half years of receiving notification of project selection.

 The project must be able to complete construction within three years following the signing of the grant agreement.
-The procurement of goods, works and services related to the project is the responsibility of the project sponsor; however, NADB will monitor procurement to ensure the process is fair and transparent, as well as project construction and compliance with grant covenants.
+The procurement of goods, works and services related to the project is the responsibility of the project sponsor; however, NADBank will monitor procurement to ensure the process is fair and transparent, as well as project construction and compliance with grant covenants.

-A Project Application shall be completed for each independent project, defined as a mutually exclusive construction activity that can be funded, constructed, and fully function independent of another project.
+A project application shall be completed for each independent project, defined as a mutually exclusive construction activity that can be funded, constructed, and fully function independent of another project.
 The project must be intended to serve an existing population and shall not be developed to provide service to future populations or to induce growth.
-Multiple Project Applications may be submitted by a project sponsor.
+Multiple project applications may be submitted by a project sponsor.
 Although not an exhaustive list, the following documents may be helpful to have access to in order to complete the application:

-After the initial project application evaluation, ranking and selection process, the application cycle is expected to remain open with evaluations occurring on a periodic basis and the ranked project list updated.
+After the initial project application evaluation, ranking and selection process, the application cycle is expected to remain open with evaluations occurring on a periodic basis and the ranked project list will be updated.
 Project selection will depend on the availability of funding.

 PROJECTS LOCATED IN NEW MEXICO, TEXAS, CHIHUAHUA, NUEVO LEON, COAHUILA or TAMAULIPAS